 As the snow melts, and we transition to spring, the market conditions begin to be revealed.
 The general storyline in real estate, both locally and nationally, continues to be that of low inventory; which has actually reached its lowest point in recent memory.
 There are only 44 single family homes currently on the market in Stowe.
 This continues to restrict overall market activity, most notably, lessening options for buyers who are ready to purchase.

-Despite home sales being up slightly in Q1 2018, as compared to last year, we are still far below the number of sales we saw from 2014 to 2016.
+Despite home sales were up slightly in Q1 2018, as compared to last year, we are still far below the number of sales we saw from 2014 to 2016.
 Inventory at that time was about 40% higher than it is today.

 Strong buyer demand, coupled with the extreme lack of inventory, and multiple offer situations, have caused selling prices to trend higher.
 The median prices for homes and condominiums in Stowe were both up by 22% and 28%, respectively.
 This increase is more than double from the year before.
 As we approach the spring and summer market, all eyes are on whether inventory can begin to keep pace with buyer demand.